OfficeDev/Microsoft-Teams-Samples/samples/bot-ai-enterprise-search/nodejs/README.md

 1. Welcome Card:
 ![welcome-card ](Images/User/6_WelcomeCard.png)

-1. User can ask query based on the uploaded docs by admin and Open AI will generate the embedding for query and search the most relevant vectors for user query in the Redis search database based on the embeddings generated for uploaded file contents.
+1. User can ask query based on the uploaded docs by admin and Azure Open AI will generate the embedding for query and search the most relevant vectors for user query in the Redis search database based on the embeddings generated for uploaded file contents.
 ![ask-query ](Images/User/7_AskQuery.png)

-1. User will get the final answer based on the uploaded docs using Open AI completion model:
+1. User will get the final answer based on the uploaded docs using Azure Open AI completion model:
 ![final-answer ](Images/User/8_FinalResult.png)

 ## Deploy to Azure